PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

     mesh.RecalculateNormals()
 ```

-Don't worry this is still fake code so you don't have to worry about adding this to a script.
+Don't worry this is still fake code so you don't have to worry about adding this to a script (yet).
 Although the `RecalculateNormals` function is a real function in Unity.

 To use the `RecalculateNormals` function it requires us to already have the `vertices` and `triangles` set in the mesh.